Love Island 2016: Where Are The Season 2 Cast Now

 Another Love Island series 2 couple ended their relationship just months after moving in together.

-Emma has since had her first baby with a childhood sweetheart and Terry has decided to shun the showbiz lifestyle altogether and go back under the radar.
+Emma has since had her first child with a childhood sweetheart and Terry has decided to shun the showbiz lifestyle altogether and go back under the radar, even deleting his Instagram page.

 Olivia Buckland and Alex Bowen

+Probably one of the cutest Love Island couples ever is Olivia and Alex.

-We just love Olivia and Alex.
-Throughout their stay in the villa they were the definition of #CoupleGoals.
+Throughout their stay in the villa, they were the definition of #CoupleGoals, despite their love triangle in the beginning.

-Since then, Alex and Olivia have bought their first home together, they’ve got a dog and are getting MARRIED.
+Since then, Alex and Olivia have bought their first dream home together, they’ve got a dog and even got married!

 Nathan Massey and Cara De La Hoyde

-The Love Island 2016 winners, despite splitting for a brief period, have appeared on The Only Way Is Essex together, bought a home and have welcomed their first son Freddie.
+The Love Island 2016 winners, despite splitting for a brief period, have appeared on The Only Way Is Essex together, bought a home and have welcomed their first child, Freddie-George!

-We can't imagine it will be too long before we hear wedding bells for this Love Island couple either.
+The lovebirds went on to get married in private, in June 2019, and have since announced they are expecting their second baby together!

+In a gender reveal, in May this year, the pair shared the happy news that they're expecting a baby girl, and we couldn't be happier for them!

 Katie Salmon and Adam Maxted